osu-com-rit/Conflux-Loader/README.md

 For HTML files, Conflux Loader loads an existing Shazam instances `js/shazam.js` file (using some magic to find this path at runtime), and feeds HTML information in a manner compliant with how Shazam would.

+Please note that HTML injection is only usable for fields.
+There is no current HTML injection capability for pages or instruments.

 ## Acknowledgments